CodeJonesW/Wills_Blog/assets/blog-posts/building-ai-youtube-analysis-tool.md

 Database - PostgreSQL: I chose PostgreSQL for its reliability and support for structured data.
 This made it suitable for storing user data, video information, and task statuses.

 Cloud Storage - Google Cloud Storage: I used Google Cloud Storage to store the downloaded audio files, which facilitated scalable and secure data management.
+(Later removed)

 Transcription and Analysis - Google Cloud Speech-to-Text API: I leveraged Google Cloud’s Speech-to-Text API for accurate transcriptions of the video content.
 It integrates seamlessly with the rest of the Google Cloud ecosystem.